hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_e7a67ad1-75a6-4fcf-aa2d-2e21930bbd72-0_0.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A group of AInauts standing on the surface of a distant planet, with a massive, alien structure towering above them."
+"A group of Ainautes standing on the surface of a distant planet, with a massive, alien structure towering above them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.